vyos/vyos-documentation/docs/qos.rst

 | **Applies to:** Inbound traffic.

-Limiter is one of those policies that uses classes_ (Ingress qdisc is actually classless policy but filters do work in it).
+Limiter is one of those policies that uses classes_ (Ingress qdisc is actually a classless policy but filters do work in it).

 The limiter performs basic ingress policing of traffic flows.
 Multiple classes of traffic can be defined and traffic limits can be applied to